Photo-induced superconducting diode effect via chiral cavity modes

+The band structure and quantum metric for TBG were obtained numerically by diagonalizing the continuum Hamiltonian, details for which are presented in SM section S5.
+The continuum Hamiltonian is truncated such that at each $\vec k$ in the moir\'e Brillouin Zone (mBZ), a $244\times 244$ Hamiltonian is diagonalized ensuring convergence of the eigenvalue problem for flat bands.

-The supercurrent is calculated using the free energy in Eq.~(\ref{eq:freeenergy}) such that $J_{\vec q} = \partial_{\vec q} F_{\vec q}$.
-The corresponding Blochenergy eigenvalues and eigenstates are calculated using Eq.~(\ref{eq:bdg}), supplemented with $\mathcal{T}$-breaking in Eq.~(\ref{eq:gap_cavity}).
-We fix original superconducting gap at 1 meV, $T=0$, $\vec q = \{q,0\}$.
-At each value of $q$, we numerically differentiate $F_{\vec q}$ and evaluate the Riemann sum over $\vec k$ in Eq.~(\ref{eq:freeenergy}) over discrete grid in $(k_x, k_y)$ plane of 2500 points in the mBZ.
+The supercurrent for TBG is calculated using the ground state corresponding to Eq.~(\ref{eq:bdgHam}) such that $J_{\vec q} = \partial_{\vec q} E_{\rm GS}$.
+The corresponding Bloch eigenvalues and eigenstates are calculated using Eq.~(\ref{eq:tbgHam}), supplemented with $\mathcal{T}$-breaking in Eq.~(\ref{eq:modifiedgraphene}).
+We fix the original superconducting gap at 1 meV, $T=0$, $\vec q = \{q,0\}$.
+At each value of $q$, we numerically differentiate $E_{\rm GS}$ and evaluate the Riemann sum over $\vec k$ on a discrete grid in the $(k_x, k_y)$ plane of 2500 points in the mBZ.